lux-org/lux/doc/source/guide/FAQ.rst

   - We currently only support chart modifications in Altair.

-- How do I override the default values in the VisSpec?
+- How do I override the default values in the Clause?
 For example, how do I change the aggregation function to be something that is not average? how do I set an attribute to display on the x-axis instead of y-axis?
-  - To override automatically inferred properties, you can specify additional arguements inside `lux.VisSpec` to set the value of the VisSpec properties.
+  - To override automatically inferred properties, you can specify additional arguements inside `lux.Clause` to set the value of the Clause properties.
 See the tutorial on `"Adding constraints" <https://lux-api.readthedocs.io/en/latest/source/guide/query.html#adding-constraints>`_.

 Troubleshooting Tips
 -------------------